seerapusairam/student-management-api/README.md

 # Student Management API

-A simple RESTful API for managing students, built with **Node.js**, **Express.js**, and **MongoDB** using the **MVC (Model-View-Controller)** architecture.
+A RESTful API for managing students and users, built with **Node.js**, **Express.js**, and **MongoDB** using the **MVC (Model-View-Controller)** architecture.

-This project demonstrates basic CRUD operations on a student collection, making it ideal for learning backend development and working with databases.
+This project demonstrates CRUD operations, authentication, error handling, and modular code structure, making it ideal for learning backend development and working with databases.

 ---

 ## 🚀 Features

-- Retrieve all students (with filtering, sorting, and pagination)
+- Student CRUD operations (Create, Read, Update, Delete)
-- Get a student by ID
+- User registration and authentication
-- Add a new student
+- Filtering, sorting, and pagination for students
-- Update an existing student
+- Centralized error handling
-- Delete a student
+- Modular and scalable project structure

 ---